-BARBOUR COUNTY -- Four voting rights demonstrators staged four- and cept a weak compromise," said Larry five-day hunger strikes in the Barbour Butler, local SCOPE leader.
-County jail in Clayton last week.
-They first said they would fast until federal voting examiners came to the county.
-But they ended the hunger strike when were released from jail Tuesday on tney appeal bond.
-In a quick trial without lawyers the day before, they and three other marches had all been sentenced to a \$100 fine or one to six months in jail on various char- "I feel kind of sickish," said SCOPE worker Sue Kenderdine, one of the fasters, before she left jail.
-"But I've been well enough to read a Bible, the only book I could get."
-Nearly 200 more demonstrators were arrested and jailed Monday and Tuesday for participating in sit-ins at the Eufaula courthouse.
-There have been five other demonstrations for more registration days within the past week.
-In the demonstrations SCOPE workers have asked county officials to hold a twoweek registration period immediately, including Saturdays and two nights each In answer to the SCOPE demands, the county board of registrars announced that there will be 30 registration days in Barbour County between October and Decem- SNOWDEN'S GARAGE SHELL SERVICE STATION "complete auto service" call 727-0740 Tuskegee Institute Wiley's Eat Shop DELICIOUS HOME COOKED FOOD One block from Lincoln Gate Tuskegee Institute, Alabama 727-3560 Businessmen...
+In a quick trial without lawyers the day before, they and three other marchers. had all been sentenced to a \$100 fine or one to six months in jail on various char- "I feel kind of sickish," said SCOPE worker Sue Kenderdine, one of the fasters, before she left jail.
+"But I've been well enough to read a Bible, the only book I could get," Nearly 200 more demonstrators were arrested and jailed Monday and Tuesday for participating in sit-ins at the Eufaudemonstrations for more registration days within the past week.
+In the demonstrations SCOPE workers have asked county officials to hold a twoweek registration period immediately, in- In answer to the SCOPE demands, the county board of registrars announced that there will be 30 registration days in Barbour County between October and December.
+SNOWDEN'S GARAGE SHELL SERVICE STATION "complete auto service" call 727-0740 Tuskegee Institute Wiley's Eat Shop DELICIOUS HOME COOKED FOOD One block from Lincoln Gate Tuskegee Institute, Alabama 727-3560 Businessmen...